WILPATTU NATIONAL PARK

 Exceptionally heavy rains in the dry zone in 2014 and 2015 resulted in very high water levels within Wilpattu far into the dry season (Fig.1).
 With park access critical, WWCT commenced remote camera trapping in mid-July in order to avoid the worst of the flooding and ensure that the project was finished by the onset of the north-east monsoon in mid-October.

-A total of 36 remote camera stations were set up across the central portion of Wilpattu covering an area ¬ 500 km².
-This design allowed the project to optimize the trade-off between photo re-captures and area coverage.
-3 prey transects (20 – 23 kms) which traversed the heart of the study area were conducted monthly and will be continued into 2017.
+A total of 36 remote camera stations were set up across the central portion of Wilpattu covering an area of ~ 500 km².
+This design allowed the project to optimize the trade-off between photo recaptures and area coverage.
+3 prey transects (20 – 23 km) that traversed the heart of the study area were conducted monthly and were continued into 2017.

 This prey data, together with other input variables, will be utilized in the creation of resource selection function models with the aim to increase understanding of ecological and anthropogenic factors that influence leopard spatial dynamics within Wilpattu.